April 01 2021 – Mike Yarbrough

 Like many other large purchases, it's common for people to finance their engagement ring with a credit card.
 It can be a decent option if you use a card with low interest and a good rewards program, and if you're able to pay it off quickly.
 Otherwise, you could end up digging a hole for yourself.

 If you have close friends or family members who might be willing and able to help you out with a loan, talk to them about it.
 But treat it like a proper loan: contract, terms, and penalties for nonpayment.

 Financing your wedding and wedding rings can often lead to unnecessary stress for engaged or newlywed couples.
 If you're looking for a way to finance your wedding rings without all the anxiety, Rustic & Main has some options for you.
 We’re able to offer 0% APR financing through our partnership with Affirm and a variety of monthly payment plans.
 Feel free to reach out to our live chat team any time to learn more.

-And if you’re still shopping for your wedding rings, visit our ring customizer page to start designing your own custom wedding band today!
+And if you’re still shopping for your wedding rings, take our ring style quiz to make sure you're getting the perfect ring that matches your style.
+You can also visit our ring customizer page to start designing your own custom wedding band today!